YanivP/kuberfest/README.md

 ### Through the project:
 `./kbf --help` will get you all possible commands.

-For starters, you can try `kbf dotnet_demo_project --start_minikube --deploy --development --init_db` which will make sure minikube is started, generate and deploy the yamls, and init the db.
+For starters, you can try `./kbf dotnet_demo_project --start_minikube --deploy --development --init_db` which will make sure minikube is started, generate and deploy the yamls, and init the db.

 ### Through pip installation ###
 WIP